 Late Work: You are expected to submit all work on or before the stated due date.
+Students who wish may work ahead of assignment dates.

-Maintaining Good Teaching and Learning Conditions
+Maintaining Good Teaching and Learning Conditions:

 Missouri Western requires all students to help maintain good conditions for teaching and learning.
 All students will treat their classmates and teachers with civility and respect.
 You should review your MWSU student handbook, specifically sections of Community Expectations and Code of Conduct and Procedures for further information.